ali-kishk/AUCBioinformatics/HMM.md

 1. How many transmembrane segments can you predict?

+2. Based on the prediction of [TMHMM](http://www.cbs.dtu.dk/services/TMHMM/), is [AQP1_HUMAN](http://www.uniprot.org/uniprot/P29972) transmembrane protein?

-2. The structure of this protein is known [PDB 1H6I](http://www.rcsb.org/pdb/explore/explore.do?structureId=1h6i).
-How do the prediction compare with the experimentally determined structure?
+3. The structure of this protein is known [PDB 1H6I](http://www.rcsb.org/pdb/explore/explore.do?structureId=1h6i).
+How does the [TMHMM](http://www.cbs.dtu.dk/services/TMHMM/) prediction compare to the experimentally determined structure?

+4. Does the functional description/annotation of [AQP1_HUMAN](http://www.uniprot.org/uniprot/P29972) agrees with the [TMHMM](http://www.cbs.dtu.dk/services/TMHMM/) prediction?

 Part II
 --
-In this exercise, we will use Pfam to identify the protein family an unknown protein (It is actually known but we are going to pretend that it is not know).
-Then we will see the identified protein family from Pfam is somehow generic family.
-Next we will use HMMER to build more specific HMM models for subfamilies of the general family.
+In this exercise, we will start with using [Pfam](http://pfam.sanger.ac.uk/search) to identify the protein family of the unknown protein below (It is actually known but we will assume that it is unknown).
+Then we will see the identified protein family from [Pfam](http://pfam.sanger.ac.uk/search) is a somehow generic family.
+Next we will use [HMMER](http://hmmer.janelia.org/) to build more specific HMM models for subfamilies of the general family.

 1. Predict the protein family of the following sequence using [Pfam](http://pfam.sanger.ac.uk/search).
 To which family does it belong?
 <pre>